syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ![Displaying Bubble Sector in Blazor HeatMap Chart](images/bubble/blazor-heatmap-chart-bubble-sector.png)

-### Size and color bubble type
+### Combining size and color bubble types

-In this bubble HeatMap type, the size and color of the bubble represents the data value variation.
-To render this bubble HeatMap, set [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **SizeAndColor**.
+In this bubble HeatMap type, size and color of the bubble represents the data value variation.
+To render this bubble HeatMap type, set the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **SizeAndColor**.

-The following examples illustrate the different data binding with size and color bubble type in the HeatMap.
+The following examples demonstrate different data binding with the **SizeAndColor** bubble type set in the HeatMap.

 **Array binding**